isotes/tun-open/README.md

 # tun-open
-Small library without dependencies to open/create a tun device on Linux and macOS.
+Small library without dependencies to open/create a TUN device on Linux and macOS.

-## Portability
-The library supports only tun (vs. tap) interfaces to be compatible with macOS.
-Nevertheless, there are a couple of differences to consider:
- - Specifying the name of the device is affects only Linux (the name is always automatically chosen on macOS)
- - Opening existing devices is only possible on Linux

-On Linux, the library uses the [tun/tap](https://www.kernel.org/doc/Documentation/networking/tuntap.txt) interface provided by the kernel.

-On macOS, the library uses the [utun kernel control](https://github.com/apple/darwin-xnu/blob/master/bsd/net/if_utun.h) interface.

 ## Use
 The implementation consists of 1 header and 1 source file and can be included directly in other projects.
-Additionally, the project contains a CMake file to build as a library.
+Additionally, the project contains a CMake file to build a library.

 ## API
 There is only one function and a few helper defines.
 There is no inbuilt support for configuring the created network interface.